GloGuldager/GDDataPipelineProject/README.md

 ![DFLBrand](DFLBrand.png)

+Final Project Benchmark 3
+Gloria Guldager
+Pipeline Project: Field Team Organizer Flake Rate report for Volunteer Shifts Completed

+What is your plan to complete the project?

+My plan to complete the project is to spend time on Monday tweeking my dashboard visualization and also create a draft of the slide deck and executive summary.
+Monday evening I have signed up for office hours with Shoham to address any final questions I have on my visualization.

+On Tuesday I will make final edits to the slide deck and executive summary.
+In addition I will practice my presentation to prepare for the evening presentation.

+At this point, I have all of the data, query, pipeline components, automation and the visualization dashboard created.
+I have tweeks I would like to make to the visualization and I need to create the slide deck and the executive summary.

 I94 Immigration Data: This data comes from the US National Tourism and Trade Office Source.
 This data records immigration records partitioned by month of every year.
 World temperature Data: This dataset comes from Kaggle Source.
 Includes temperature recordings of cities around the world for a period of time